If you love pink, then try one of the two popular pink KitchenAid mixers!

 So if you want to add more ingredients, you stop the mixer, lower the bowl and add stuff, then use the lever to move the mixer bowl back up into place for mixing.

 As you might have already figured out, this pink version of the Kitchenaid Stand mixer is in honor of the fight against breast cancer.
-According to the KitchenAid website, they plan on donating $450,000 or more to Susan G. Komen® organization through the Cook for the Cure® program.
+According to the KitchenAid website, they plan on donating $450,000 or more to Susan G. Komen® organization.
 The amount of the donation is not affected by product sales, but it’s still a nice touch to have one of these mixers.